 Scholarly Commons Citation

 Yale, Ethan and Polsky, Gregg D., "Reforming the Taxation of Deferred Compensation" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 281.
+281.